coretao-infra/moreLLMMCP/scratchpad/design-considerations.md

 _Phased, actionable, and checkpointed steps for building moreLLMMCP.
 All testing and validation is done in Azure—no local emulation required.
 Each phase can be trialed independently.
 Checkboxes indicate completion status._

 ### Phase 1: Azure-First Project Scaffold & Core Functionality
 - [x] 1.
-Set up Azure Function App in Azure Portal (Python 3.11, Consumption or Premium plan)
+Set up Azure Function App in Azure Portal (Python 3.11, Consumption plan)
     - Configure storage, identity, and app settings as needed.
 - [x] 2.
 Scaffold minimal codebase locally:
     - Create the function folder (e.g., `mcp_sse/`).